strongloop/strong-cluster-control/api.md

 Event emitted after a worker which was started during a resize comes online, see the node API documentation for description of `worker` and "online".

+### 'startRestart'

+* `workers` {Array of worker IDs} Workers that are going to be restarted.

+Event emitted after `restart()` is called with array of worker IDs that will be restarted.

+### 'restart'

+Event emitted after after all the workers have been restarted.

 ### 'stopWorker'

 * `worker` {Worker object}